Ebbsfleet United F.C.: 2007–2013: MyFootballClub ownership

-2013–present: Kuwaiti ownership
+2013–2026: Kuwaiti ownership

 KEH Sports Ltd, a group of Kuwaiti investors completed a take-over of Ebbsfleet United in May 2013 with 96.24% of voting MyFC members in favour of the transaction.
 The new investors reportedly paid MyFC £7,500 for their 75% of the shares with a further £2,500 paid for the remainder to other shareholders.
 Further, £558,000 of loans (£139,000 to MyFC, the balance to directors, shareholders and other parties) were settled at 10% of their value and £100,000 made available for other creditors.
-The new owners appointed KEH Director Dr. Abdulla Al-Humaidi as the new chairman and it was announced that the club would have a transfer budget of £100,000 for the coming season and a minimum playing squad budget of £8,000 per week.
-Liam Daish subsequently departed as head coach after eight seasons in charge – the longest tenure of any manager of 'the Fleet'.
-The new ownership appointed the Dover Athletic coach and former Charlton Athletic defender Steve Brown as manager.
+The new owners appointed KEH director Abdulla Al-Humaidi as the new chairman and announced that the club would have a transfer budget of £100,000 for the coming season and a minimum playing squad budget of £8,000 per week.
+Liam Daish subsequently departed as head coach after eight seasons in charge – the longest tenure of any Fleet manager.
+The new owners appointed the Dover Athletic coach and former Charlton Athletic defender Steve Brown as manager.

-A club record was broken just before Christmas as Brown's team achieved nine wins in succession.
-A 2–0 win over Sutton United, with both goals coming from Billy Bricknell, broke the long-standing record which subsequently put them amongst the title contenders but poor runs of form were to follow.
-Ebbsfleet eventually reached the play-offs, helped by goalkeeper Preston Edwards keeping eleven clean sheets at Stonebridge Road over the course of the season.
-The play-off semi-final first leg against Bromley at Stonebridge Road ended in a 4–0 win for the Fleet.
-Despite Bromley winning the second leg, Brown's side won 4–1 on aggregate.
-The play-off final was against Dover Athletic whom the club had just defeated 4–0 to win the Kent Senior Cup.
-In the play-off encounter at Stonebridge Road, in front of a 4,200 crowd, Dover dominated and defeated Ebbsfleet United 1–0 with a goal early in the second half from former Ebbsfleet striker Nathan Elder.
+A long-standing club record was broken just before Christmas as Brown's team achieved nine wins in succession after a 2–0 win over Sutton United, with both goals coming from Billy Bricknell.
+The win put them among the title contenders but poor runs of form followed.
+Ebbsfleet eventually reached the play-offs, helped by goalkeeper Preston Edwards keeping 11 clean sheets at Stonebridge Road during the season.
+The play-off semi-final first leg against Bromley at Stonebridge Road ended in a 4–0 win for the Fleet; Bromley won the second leg, but Ebbsfleet won 4–1 on aggregate.
+The play-off final was against Dover Athletic at Stonebridge Road, in front of a 4,200 crowd.
+Dover dominated and won 1–0 with a goal early in the second half from former Ebbsfleet striker Nathan Elder.